Myrtle Beach Golf Package FAQ’s

 Tee Times & Booking

-For peak seasons, book 9–12 months in advance; off-season bookings should be made 3-5 months in advance.
+For peak seasons, book 9–12 months in advance; off-season bookings should be made 3–5 months in advance.
+Tee times are opened to booking one full year in advance, so planning as far ahead as possible will help you secure your preferred courses.

 Yes.
-Tee Times can be booked at MyrtleBeachGolf.com.
+Tee times can be booked at MyrtleBeachGolf.com.

 Golf package providers offer better pricing, local expertise, and support.